ayushhagarwal/ReactJS_Tailwind_Modal/README.md

+This repo is to start any tailwindCSS , ReactJS project.
+All the required tailwind setup is done and folder structure is maintained.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: